troyedwardsjr/linc_duktape/README.md

-# linc/empty
+# linc/Duktape
+Haxe/hxcpp @:native bindings for [Duktape](http://duktape.org/), an embeddable Javascript engine.

-An example empty project to start a linc library.
+This is a linc library.

-For more information, see the [linc homepage](http://snowkit.github.io/linc/)
+---

+This library works with the Haxe cpp target only.

+---

+### Example usage